WandererGuy/channelNet/ReadMe.md

 # File
-cool.py and test.py are for testing only.
+cool.py and test.py are for testing only. <br>
 ChannelNet_train.py and models.py are the main files.

 # Datasets